BPP-Education-Group/bpp-technical-test/sre/README.md

    - Tag 1: Key = "Name", Value = [Choose any appropriate name]
    - Tag 2: Key = "Environment", Value = [Choose any appropriate environment]
 3. Define a security group resource for the EC2 instance with the following requirements:
-   - Allow inbound traffic on port 22 (SSH) from any source IP address
+   - Allow inbound traffic on port 1337 from any source IP address
    - Allow outbound traffic to any destination IP address on all ports
 4. Resources are deployed to the _BPP Interviews AWS Account_.